- An expert witness provides a medical opinion on the facts of the case.

 An expert witness assists a court, tribunal or committee by providing an impartial medical opinion.

 They will be experienced in a relevant specialty, and their evidence will help the court reach a decision about the case.
-Lawyers will base their decision on how to proceed with a case largely on the expert’s opinion.
+Lawyers will decide how to proceed with a case largely based on the expert's opinion.

 The expert witness will not normally have had direct clinical contact with the patient before legal proceedings start.

 Who can act as an expert witness?

 - Practitioners with sufficient experience in their specialty to be able to give a reliable and informed opinion to the court.

 - At least 10-15 years' experience in a specialty may provide the necessary background knowledge to become an expert witness.